Beastslash/.github/profile/README.md

 # We are Beastslash
 Beastslash is a multimedia production company run by monsters.
 That means dragon people, moth people, shark people, you name it - they're here, guaranteed.

-Our mission is to produce media that sparks imagination and fuels creativity through engaging experiences.
+Our mission is to spark imagination, fuel creativity, and encourage curiousity through engaging experiences.
 We're an entertainment company, and we want to make you laugh, cry, and think.
 We want to take your wonder by surprise, but we also want you to do the same to us. ...So, we give you the tools.

 ## 🎮 Games
 * [DemoDemons](https://github.com/DemoDemons) — The power's in your hands to destroy the world.